ryanwoodsmall/static-binaries/README.md

 | `xml` | xmlstartlet toolkit | http://xmlstar.sourceforge.net/ |
 | `xmllint` | libxml2 linter | http://xmlsoft.org/ |
 | `xz` | xz/lzma (de-)compression tool | https://tukaani.org/xz/ |

-# note!

-:warning: _bing stinking warning_ :warning:

-- **binaries almost certainly will not be the latest version!**
-- **some architectures may or may not be in sync, have all binaries available, etc.!**

-these may be useful but they're a means to an end, so don't replace your userspace with these...

-updates will be provided, maybe, sometime, on an "i guess i should maybe update that" basis.